PawanHegde/hello-world/README.md

 # hello-world

-Refreshing on github terminologies and exploring the IntelliJ integration
+Refreshing on github terminologies and exploring the IntelliJ integration as well as conflicts